Northern Yukian language: Classification

-The three Yukian languages diverged from each other over the last one thousand years, while dialectal variations in Wappo are even more recent.
-The most likely catalyst or, at least, influence on the separation of Yukian and Wappo was the expansion of the Pomo, leading to pomoization of the Wappo language and physical separation between the Yuki and the Wappo tribes.
+The three Northern Yukian languages diverged from each other over the last one thousand years, while dialectal variations in Wappo are even more recent.
+The most likely catalyst or, at least, influence on the separation of Northern Yukian and Wappo was the expansion of the Pomo, leading to pomoization of the Wappo language and physical separation between the Yuki and the Wappo tribes.